patternfly/training-scenarios/react-charts/donut-utilization-chart/step6.md

 2) <strong>Locate the `<Chart>` component and add a peroperty to change the theme.</strong>

-It will loo like this:
+It will look like this:

 <pre class="file">
 &lt;ChartDonutUtilization